HackYourFuture-CPH/python-and-data-science-tools/week3/homework.md

 ## Homework exercises for Week #3

 The exercises this week wrap up the tasks in the Week 3 Jupyter notebook.
 For all the exercises, remember to comment your code.
-Depending on your prior experience with Python, these tasks may require too much.

 ### Mandatory
 - Task 1: Clean the data.
 Make summaries and plots of the data (there are many options - just make a couple of summaries and a couple of plots).